 Besides price protection, your card may also offer purchase protection.
 You’ll receive compensation if your eligible item is lost or damaged within a certain period after you buy it.

-Also, look for extended warranties, where your credit card provider may repair or replace your purchase after your product’s original warranty expires.
+Also, look for credit cards with extended warranties, where your credit card provider may repair or replace your purchase after your product’s original warranty expires.

 - Check if your card provider offers a bonus mall.